The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Case Study

 \subsection{Model Learning}

-As we indicated in Section \ref{MLVaV} there are two explainable AI methods that can be useful at this stage: adversarial examples and influential instances.
-Because adversarial examples are difficult to generate for tabular data, here we focus on the use of influential instances in their role for ``debugging'' ML models.
+As we indicated in Section \ref{MLVaV}, two XAI methods can be helpful at this stage: adversarial examples and influential instances.
+Because adversarial examples are difficult to generate for tabular data, here we focus on the use of influential instances for ``model debugging''.
 This shows how they provide assurance about the appropriateness of the ML model learning process, in the context of the safety requirement.

 When preparing the dataset for the case study, one issue that came up was whether or not to include the extubation failure patients.
-To be consistent with previous studies we defined extubation failure as the need for re-intubation within 48 hours \cite{boles2007weaning} \cite{esteban1995comparison}.
-Some of the literature suggests that premature extubation could cause extubation failure \cite{ambrosino2010difficult}.
-Therefore, the label in the dataset for extubation failure patients might not be optimal, so it might negatively influence the prediction.
-We can view this as a failure class as explained in Section \ref{MLVaV}.
+Here extubation failure is defined as the need for re-intubation within 48 hours.
+The causes of extubation failure are complex and unclear, but some of the literature suggests that premature extubation could cause extubation failure \cite{ambrosino2010difficult}.
+Therefore, including extubation failure patients in the training dataset might not be optimal, as it might negatively influence the prediction.
 To explore this issue further, we trained two CNN models to predict the readiness for extubation in the next hour in order to observe the effect of extubation failure patients.
 In the first model, we excluded all of the extubation failure patients in the training dataset.
 In the second model, we included all of the extubation failure patents in the training dataset.
-The accuracy of the second model is slightly reduced by comparison with the first model.
-We selected one of the test instances that was ``interesting'' in that the two models produced different predictions.
-For this instance, the first model predicted the patient should continue to be intubated, which is also the true (correct) label.
+The accuracy of the second model is slightly changed by comparison with the first model.
+We randomly picked one of the test instances that was ``interesting'' in that the two models produced different predictions.
+For this instance, the first model predicted the patient should continue to be intubated, which is also the true label.
 However, the second model predicted that the patient was ready for extubation in the next hour.
 We used influence functions to identify the influential training instances for this test instance.

-The key idea behind influence functions is to up-weight the loss of a training instance by an infinitestimally small step $\epsilon$, which results in new model parameters: